Skip to main content

 • Authorization was required but not obtained

-• Offline chip-approved transaction presented more than 7 calendar days after transaction date
+• Deferred authorization (offline chip-approved) presented more than 7 calendar days after the authorization approval date

 • Refund transaction presented more than 5 calendar days after transaction date